V2MOM template for startups - entrepreneur beacon and company alignment

-Marc Benioff is one of the greatest entrepreneurs and managers of our era.
+Marc Benioff is one of the most outstanding entrepreneurs and managers of our era.
 Being so, he’s a great role model on how to run a process.
 If you look at salesforce’s first V2MOM document, you’ll notice that the Measures section doesn’t include any S.M.A.R.T. goals.
-It is an excellent indication of keeping yourself and team within the process, while not getting bogged down by it and allowing flexibility.
+It is an excellent indication of keeping yourself and your team within the process while not getting bogged down by it and allowing flexibility.

 What’s a Rich Text element?